[Editor’s note: the following is an article from the Winter 2015 edition of the MAFP Magazine Michigan Family Physician]

 There is a growing body of evidence around the significant impact social determinants have on health outcomes, and in a community where smoking, obesity, and physical inactivity are prevalent; access to nutritious foods is a challenge; and the need for social and emotional supports exceeds resources, an innovative “all-in” approach for improving health behaviors, health outcomes, and quality of life is making a difference.

-An expansive cohort of partners in Muskegon County—encompassing the cities of Muskegon, Muskegon Heights, Roosevelt Park, Norton Shores and North Muskegon—is working tirelessly, creatively, and collectively toward achieving its ‘1 in 21’ vision of Muskegon County being THE healthiest county in Michigan by 2021.
-Chosen by the Health Initiative Coordinating Council (HICCup) in 2014 as a “Wellville 5” community, Muskegon County is now steps closer to making that vision a reality.
+An expansive cohort of partners in Muskegon County—encompassing the cities of Muskegon, Muskegon Heights, Roosevelt Park, Norton Shores and North Muskegon—is working tirelessly, creatively, and collectively toward achieving its ‘1 in 21’ vision of Muskegon County being the healthiest county in Michigan by 2021.
+Chosen by the Health Initiative Coordinating Council (HICCup; now Wellville) in 2014 as a “Wellville 5” community, Muskegon County is now steps closer to making that vision a reality.

 “The resources that Muskegon County is receiving from HICCup and its partners through the national ‘Way to Wellville’ challenge are already helping to move the needle on our ‘1 in 21’ initiative,” said Ramona Wallace, DO, a MAFP member who lives in Norton Shores and practices in Muskegon.